 If you’re feeding your kitten with dry kitten foods and kibbles, you will notice that it will eat less or not at all since it will be too hard for your cat to chew hard foods.

-The best way of helping your kitten is by observing and being attentive of how it behaves.
-If your kitten shows any of the signs and symptoms mentioned above, it may be discomforted and stressed by the experience and that may be the time you need to step in.
+The best ways of helping your kitten and keeping it safe are by observing and being attentive of how it behaves.
+If it shows any of the signs and symptoms mentioned above, it may be discomforted and stressed by the experience and that may be the time you need to step in.

 - Sore gums and feeding problem

-It is totally normal, however, quite painful and unpleasant for your kitten to experience sore gums when it teethes.
+These are totally normal.
+However, these are quite painful and unpleasant for your kitten to experience when it teethes.
 When this happens, it tends to develop a chewing habit where it bites pretty much everything it can reach.

 Eating will obviously be a challenge for your kitten so it is best to feed it with wet foods.
 Doing so will avoid irritation on its gums while keeping it healthy and well-nourished.

 When your kitten teethes, it tends to nibble on everything – from your favorite pair of sneakers or even the foot of your wooden chair!

 As mentioned earlier, biting is the way your kitten will try to relieve the pain of teething.
 However, it can be destructive and dangerous for you and your baby kitty.